tdwg/website/conferences/2023/session-list/index.md

 The focus of this workshop is to develop sensitive data standards that respect both FAIR (Findable, Accessible, Interoperable, and Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, and Ethics) principles and enable practical data sharing, which can be incorporated into Darwin Core.

 {:id="wksh04"}
-### WKSH 04 Working session to develop genomics-specific extensions with the Darwin Core event model
+### WKSH04 Working session to develop genomics-specific extensions with the Darwin Core event model

 Session type
 : Workshop